Wayfarer sunglasses history: From WWII to Hollywood to now

 Innovations in plastics paved the way for Wayfarers, which Ray-Ban introduced in 1952.
 Soon, shades began to say something about their owners.
-The revolution was not immediate.
-But once it began, it became unstoppable.
+The revolution was not immediate, but once it began, it was unstoppable.

 Wayfarers and a famous, ill-fated ‘Rebel’

-Wayfarers emerged from the Rochester, New York, headquarters of Bausch & Lomb, the eyewear pioneers who invented Ray-Bans.
-A designer there named Raymond Stegman envisioned mounting the lenses in rounded plastic frames that flare at the top, outside edges.
+Wayfarers emerged from the Rochester, New York, headquarters of Bausch + Lomb, the eyewear pioneers who founded Ray-Ban.
+A designer there named Raymond Stegman envisioned mounting the lenses in rounded plastic frames that flare at the top outside edges.

 His bright idea gained traction thanks in part to a doomed, charismatic young actor named James Dean.

-Before long, original Wayfarers and a raft of imitators started showing up on the faces of celebrities like Marilyn Monroe and her secret political paramour, John F. Kennedy.
+Before long, the original Ray-Ban Wayfarers and a raft of imitators started showing up on the faces of celebrities like Marilyn Monroe and her secret political paramour, John F. Kennedy.